lucanioi/lansky/app/chatbot/README.md

 end

 # the usage is as follows:
-Chatbot::Commands::SomeCommand.new(
+Chatbot::Operations::SomeOperation.new(
   user: user,
-  message: 'some command 1000 euros whatever' ).execute
+  message: 'some operation 1000 euros whatever' ).execute
 # => Returns a string reply
 ```